 - 2 (8.5) ounce packages Jiffy Corn Muffin Mix

-- 2 eggs (see corn muffin mix for amounts suggested)
+- 2 large eggs, (see corn muffin mix for amounts suggested)

 - 1 cup shredded Monterey jack cheese

 - sour cream, optional

-- Spray a large skillet with cooking spray and place over medium heat.
-Cook turkey, celery and onion until turkey, breaking up the turkey with a spoon, until it is cooked through.
+- Coat a large skillet with nonstick cooking spray and place it over MEDIUM heat.
+Add the turkey, onion, and celery, and cook, breaking up the turkey with a spoon, until it is cooked through.
 Drain off any excess grease and return the skillet to the heat.
-Add the garlic, chili powder, black pepper, cumin, and crushed red pepper.
+Add the garlic, chili powder, cumin, black pepper, and red pepper flakes.
 Cook and stir for 2 minutes.
 Stir in the tomato sauce, undrained chili beans with sauce and drained cannellini beans.
-Turn the heat down to low and allow to simmer while preparing cornbread.
+Turn the heat down to LOW and let it simmer while preparing the cornbread.